jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch?

+--> text options include color per field (defaults to currentColor), text-align

 --> okay need to simplify. use GRID for rows that user can assign to top or bottom grid areas.
 BUT, for the wdth of content in those rows/number of elements, flexbox is really what i need.
 Make that so.

---> need to find that blog post about auto-sizing grid when cells unused
+--> absolutlely cannot find that blog post about auto-sizing grid when cells unused

 --> the same inputs exist and its a matter of which grid area theyRe assigned to.
 CSS variable